Materials-Consortia/OPTIMADE/optimade.md

 ### Comparisons of list properties

-In the following, `values` is one or more `value` separated by commas (","), i.e., strings or numbers.
+In the following, `list` is a list-type property, and `values` is one or more `value` separated by commas (","), i.e., strings or numbers.
 An implementation MAY also support property names and nested property names in `values`.

 The following constructs MUST be supported: